albertusk95/albertusk95.github.io/_posts/MachineTranslation/2017-01-10-mach-trans-overview.md

 ---
 layout: post
-title: Get Acquainted with Machine Translation
+title: Get Acquainted with the Machine Translation
 ---

 ### Introduction